 Magnificent panoramic scenery from the top of Fansipan

-Immerse yourself with Vietnam’s culture by staying at a local’s home
+Immerse yourself in Vietnam’s culture by staying at a local’s home

-Which is better choice: hike alone or hire in a group?
+Which is the better choice: hike alone or hike in a group?

 Discovering the whole area might not be a big matter for experienced hikers.
 But those wanting to achieve great achievement climbing Fansipan at the height of 3,000 meters, the highest mountain in the S-shaped country, even the local guides are required to have a license to do so.